-Caring for Elderly Parents at Home:
+Caring for Elderly Your Parents at Home:

 Safety Tips for Families

 Falls are very important to prevent.
-With the elderly, falls are the leading cause of injury-related visits to emergency departments.
+For the elderly, falls are the leading cause of injury-related visits to emergency departments.
 More than 90% of hip fractures are associated with fall-related injuries and most of these fractures occur in persons over the age of seventy.
 Furthermore, seniors who fall are ten times more likely to be hospitalized, and eight times more likely to die as a result of a fall.

 Environmental hazards are implicated in 33-50% of falls.
 This is an important fact because these are easily preventable.
 Major hazards in the home are clutter, electrical cords in pathways, inadequate lighting that can lead to tripping, slippery throw rugs, low chairs, soft chairs, and uneven surfaces.